Bhagavad Gita Chapter 2 Verse 69 Meaning

 Available in 28 languages

-This verse from Chapter 2 of the Bhagavad Gita highlights a practical insight: That which is night to all beings, in that the self-controlled man is awake; when all beings are awake, that is night for the sage who sees.
+This verse carries the weight of lived truth.
+That which is night to all beings, in that the self-controlled man is awake; when all beings are awake, that is night for the sage who sees.
+In the context of understanding the immortal nature of the Self and the path of selfless action, these words illuminate the principle of equanimity from a perspective that complements the surrounding verses.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team